CU-ESIIL/CulturalES_WildifreRx/README.md

 # CulturalES_WildfireRx - Kyle Manley

 This is the information page pertaining to the wildfire/Rx impacts to CES project.

 Welcome to the CulturalES_WildfireRx repository, part of Earth Lab and the Cooperative Institute for Research in Environmental Sciences.
-This repository serves as the central hub for the CIRES VFP project realted to modeling inpacts of wildfire and mangement via Rx to cultural ecosystem services across the US West.
+This repository serves as the central hub for the CIRES VFP project related to modeling impacts of disturbance and management on cultural ecosystem services across the US West.

-## Your Project
+## Overview

 In this project, I will address the following questions:
 1)	How do patterns of CES use, specifically recreation, change after wildfire and Rx?